 The Bodhisatta was once an ascetic.
 He and his followers were so virtuous they made Indra, king of the gods, jealous.
-To make himself feel better he got the Bodhisatta ejected from his home by making the queen desire a “middle mango” and saying the Bodhisatta had eaten them all.
+To make himself feel better, Indra got the Bodhisatta ejected from his home by making the queen desire a “middle mango” and saying the Bodhisatta had eaten them all.
 Then the king sent his parrot far away to find a real “middle mango.”

 The Bodhisatta was once a king.
-A former advisor who he had expelled convinced a rival king to conquer the Bodhisatta because, in order to avoid any deaths, he would not resist.
-While imprisoned, the Bodhisatta felt pity for his captor, which magically caused him pain and this made him realize it was a mistake to conquer a man as virtuous as the Bodhisatta, so he returned to his own kingdom.
+A former advisor that the Bodhisatta had expelled convinced a rival king to conquer him because, in order to avoid any deaths, the Bodhisatta would not resist.
+While imprisoned, the Bodhisatta felt pity for his captor, which magically caused him pain, and this made him realize it was a mistake to conquer a man as virtuous as the Bodhisatta.
+So he returned to his own kingdom.

 The Bodhisatta was once a tree fairy.
 A clever boar met some others who were attacked by a tiger every morning.
 The clever boar managed to kill the tiger and his friend, a wicked false ascetic who also ate their meat, and the other boars made him their king.
 The Bodhisatta praised the boars for working together in unity.

 The Bodhisatta was once an ascetic.
-A mahout who supported the Bodhisatta found a magical chicken floating on a river—anyone who ate its best flesh would become a king.
+A mahout who supported the Bodhisatta found a magical chicken floating on a river—anyone who ate its best meat would become a king.
 The Bodhisatta knew of this magic and ensured that the mahout ate the right piece.
 Three days later, when the city was under siege, the king died and the mahout led the troops to victory, so the advisors made the mahout the next king.
 He made the Bodhisatta his chaplain.

 The Bodhisatta was once an ascetic.
-Some boars lived in a crystal cave and seeing lions through the wall made them stressed and unhealthy.
+Some boars lived in a crystal cave, and seeing lions through the walls made them stressed and unhealthy.
 They wanted to discolor the crystal, but the Bodhisatta told them it was impossible and they should move to a new home.

 (Duplicate of Jataka #30) The Bodhisatta was once an ox.
 When his owner’s daughter got engaged, he began to fatten up a pig to serve at the wedding.
-The Bodhisatta’s younger brother was envious of the pig for eating rice, but the Bodhisatta told to be thankful for his grass and straw because the fancy food meant the pig was going to be killed soon.
+The Bodhisatta’s younger brother envied the pig for eating rice, but the Bodhisatta told him to be thankful for his grass and straw because the fancy food meant the pig would be killed soon.

 The Bodhisatta was once a teacher.
 One of his students asked how people become prosperous and he answered: acting arrogant and angry, slandering people, being deceptive, and being unkind.

 The Bodhisatta was once Indra, king of the gods.
-Before this, he was a wealthy merchant and his good-for-nothing drunkard son squandered his inheritance.
-The Bodhisatta give him a “wishing cup” that provided unlimited money, but the son broke it and died a beggar.
+Before this, he was a wealthy merchant whose good-for-nothing drunkard son squandered his inheritance.
+The Bodhisatta gave him a “wishing cup” that provided unlimited money, but the son broke it and died a beggar.

 The Bodhisatta was once a king of crows.
-His queen wanted to eat some of the human king’s food and the crow commander-in-chief stole some from the palace.
-He was captured, but freed after he explained that he was willing to risk his life to please his king.
+His queen wanted to eat some of the human king’s food, and the crow commander-in-chief stole some from the palace.
+He was captured, but freed after explaining that he was willing to risk his life in service to his king.

 The Bodhisatta was once an ascetic.
-He got very sick and vowed to live a religious life if he was cured.
-When he recovered, he became an ascetic and was very happy.
+He got very sick and vowed to live a religious life if he recovered.
+When he did, he became an ascetic and was very happy.

 The Bodhisatta was once a tree fairy.
 He heard a jackal praise a crow so it would throw him some fruit, and the pleased crow returned the flattery.
 The Bodhisatta chased the lying animals away.